ihitge/https-github.com-ihitge-social-content-engine-v01/user_guide.md

-# Social Media Content Factory - User Guide
+# AI Social Media Ad Generator - User Guide

 Welcome to the AI Social Media Ad Generator!
 This guide will walk you through creating compelling, platform-native ads in just a few clicks.